 Things to consider before starting a travel agency

-Competition in the travel agency industry can be steep, so consider developing a niche to help your agency stand out to your target audience.
-Focusing on specific activities, like horseback riding vacations, golf trips, and snorkeling vacations allows your agency to become an expert in that certain type of trip.
+Competition in the travel agency industry can be steep, so consider developing a market niche to help your agency stand out to your target audience.
+Focusing on specific niche travel activities, like horseback riding vacations, golf trips, and snorkeling adventures, allows your agency to become an expert in that certain type of trip.
 While your target market will be smaller than a more general travel agency, the fact that you specialize in one type of trip can appeal to your target audience and win you customers.